Avaiga/taipy-getting-started/steps/explain_md/step_2_on_change.md

 So, what is the state of a GUI?
 The application's state is the current state of the variables, so the values of all the variables for one client.
 In the beginning, `state.value = 10` and `state.data` is the dataset for the 10th week.
 When `value` is changing with the slider, this is in fact `state.value` that is changing.
 To manipulate variables in the GUI, we always pass through the state.

 In the code below, this concept will be used to connect a variable to other variables.
-For example, to create a chart that will only display one week of data, a connection has to be made between the slider's value and the data.
+To create a chart that will only display one week of data, a connection has to be made between the slider's value and the data.

 # How to connect two variables - the *[on_change](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/gui/callbacks/)* function